Toxic Links

 3) Blog Comment Links

 Comment links are those left in the comment section of articles on other websites.
-The link is typically included in the comment body or signature.
+Such links are typically included in the comment body or signature.

-But often, comment links are completely random and offer no value whatsoever.
+But often, comment links are completely random and offer no value whatsoever—at this point, they are considered link spam.

 Blog comment software image